 General rules on advertising are comprised in General Law 34/1988 on Advertising and Law 3/1991 on Unfair Competition.
-The provisions contained in EU Directives on advertising of medicinal products have been implemented in Spain through Royal Decree 1416/1994.
+The provisions related to the advertising of medicinal products contained in EU Directives have been implemented in Spain through Royal Decree 1416/1994.
 The Ministry of Health issued an Instruction in 1995 (Circular 6/1995, amended by Circular 7/99) regarding the interpretation of such Royal Decree.